2024 Water Quality Dashboard

 By 2004, a comprehensive Water Treatment Plant Compliance Evaluation determined that the original Lawton Valley facility had exceeded its useful life and could not be upgraded cost-effectively.
 The study also found that Station 1 required significant improvements to reliably achieve its design capacity of 9 million gallons per day (MGD), as it was limited to approximately 6 MGD without risking water quality.

-Due to the scale and cost of the required upgrades, implementation was delayed until 2012–2013, when NWD secured an $85 million loan through the Clean Water State Revolving Fund.
+Due to the scale and cost of required upgrades, implementation was delayed until 2012 to 2013, when NWD secured an $85 million loan through the Drinking Water State Revolving Fund (DWSRF), administered by the Rhode Island Infrastructure Bank.
 This investment funded the complete replacement of Lawton Valley with a new, state-of-the-art facility and major upgrades to Station 1.
-Both construction projects were successfully completed in 2014.
+Both construction projects were completed in 2014.

 • Standardized chemicals, controls, and equipment